Ground source heat pumps

 How long does it take to install a ground source heat pump?

 It takes around 2-4 weeks depending on the size of the property and what the existing heating system is.
-Newbuilds are quite straightforward as each part of the install can happen as the building starts to take shape e.g., the groundworks team will often be the very first on site to dig the trenches or drill boreholes and then plumbing and electrical engineers will be on site once the rooms have been created so that the heat pump, water tank and radiators or underfloor heating can be installed.
+Newbuilds are quite straightforward as each part of the installation can happen as the building starts to take shape e.g., the groundworks team will often be the very first on-site to dig the trenches or drill boreholes and then plumbing and electrical engineers will be on-site once the rooms have been created so that the heat pump, water tank and radiators or underfloor heating can be installed.

 Do ground source heat pumps make noise?

 No, they are virtually silent.
-Unlike air source heat pumps, that use a fan to extract heat from the air, ground source heat pumps harvest heat through pipework buried in the ground.
+Unlike air-source heat pumps, which use a fan to extract heat from the air, ground-source heat pumps harvest heat through pipework buried in the ground.

 • We’ll be frank with you, the biggest disadvantage to installing a ground source heat pump is the cost.
-They are are not yet mass produced on the same scale as gas boilers, making them more specialist.
-However this won’t always be the case. • Land disturbance is the second and only other disadvantage.
-In some cases your lawn or patio might need to come up or if you’re laying trenches in a field you might need to leave some time for the grass to grow back.
+They are not yet mass-produced on the same scale as gas boilers, making them more specialist.
+However, this won’t always be the case. • Land disturbance is the second and only other disadvantage.
+In some cases, your lawn or patio might need to come up or if you’re laying trenches in a field you might need to leave some time for the grass to grow back.
 Many customers turn this into a positive and use this as an opportunity to landscape their garden in a different way.

 Ground source heat pumps draw heat energy from the ground through a series of pipes called ground loops.
-Dependent on how much land is available and the type of ground you have, can affect whether these ground loops are laid horizontally or vertically.
-For vertical ground loops you'll require one or more boreholes and on average these will be 100 metres deep.
+Depending on how much land is available and the type of ground you have, can affect whether these ground loops are laid horizontally or vertically.
+For vertical ground loops, you'll require one or more boreholes and on average these will be 100 metres deep.
 If you require horizontal ground loops this means you'll need trenches which are around 1-2 metres deep.
-Find out more about the ground works and how much space is required in our dedicated article about this topic.
+Find out more about the groundworks and how much space is required in our dedicated article about this topic.

 WHY ARE GSHP SYSTEMS KNOWN AS 'INVISIBLE HEATING SYSTEMS'